vagnes/gradymcgradeface/README.md

 It treats cells that have a string (for example "absent") as errors that you can set as a failing condition as well.

 A "test.csv" file has been supplied to demontstrate its use.

+---

+TODO:

+ * Make it support more than two tests.